What Can You Fund?

 - Alcohol.
 Alcohol use and reimbursement must follow the university's alcohol policy.
 Reimbursements for parties must include prior party approval from OAPE.

 - Programs with minors.
-Permitted only when part of the student organization's mission and with prior university review
+Permitted only when part of the student organization's mission and with prior university approval.

 - Programs with overnight guests, with prior university approval only.